Changes to your study

 If there is likely to be a significant break in your studies due to change in your personal circumstances or for academic reasons, you will be expected to formally suspend your study.
 A suspension of study must be agreed and approved in the first instance by your Faculty.
 You may be required to submit documentary evidence in support of your request.
 Once a suspension has been approved you will be expected to leave the UK until you are ready to recommence your studies.

-As a Tier 4 (General) student, the Visa Support Team is obliged to report your suspension of study to the UK Visas and Immigration (UKVI) who are likely to cut your visa length short.
+As a Tier 4 (General) student, the International Student Support & UKVI Compliance team is obliged to report your suspension of study to the UK Visas and Immigration (UKVI) who are likely to cut your visa length short.
 This is called curtailment.
 You will also be required to provide evidence that you have left the UK.
 This would normally be a scanned copy of your passport page with re-entry stamp in your home country and a copy of your air-ticket.

 When you are ready to return to the University you will be issued a new CAS number to obtain fresh Tier 4 (General) student visa.
 Please be aware that you will not be issued with a further CAS to undertake study at the University if you remain in the UK whilst you are on a break / suspension.

 Please also note that remaining a registered student without making any progress on your course may also have an impact on your Tier 4 (General) student visa or any subsequent requests for a visa extension.
-It is therefore extremely important that you seek immediate formal advice form the Visa Support Team regarding any change of circumstance which may be affecting your attendance and progression on your course.
+It is therefore extremely important that you seek immediate formal advice form the International Student Support & UKVI Compliance team regarding any change of circumstance which may be affecting your attendance and progression on your course.

 Resits and repeat study